 Here are some of the potential causes of leg and foot pain:

-, or PAD, a narrowing of the arteries that deliver blood to your limbs, typically caused by the buildup of plaque or fatty deposits.
+Blood Vessel Distress Pain that occurs when walking or exercising may be the result of claudication or decreased blood supply to the legs.
+This condition is most often a symptom of peripheral arterial disease, or PAD, a narrowing of the arteries that deliver blood to your limbs, typically caused by the buildup of plaque or fatty deposits.
 Smoking, high cholesterol, high blood pressure and obesity are major risk factors for PAD.

 "The leg pain from PAD tends to occur when you're active," says John Fesperman, a family nurse practitioner at Duke Primary Care in North Carolina.
 "When you're active, muscles need more blood.
 The lack of adequate blood triggers pain, which is known as intermittent claudication.
 Once you stop moving, the pain usually disappears."

-, or DVT, a blood clot in a deep vein that develops after extended periods of inactivity, can also cause major leg pain.
+Deep vein thrombosis, or DVT, a blood clot in a deep vein that develops after extended periods of inactivity, can also cause major leg pain.
 Long flights or car rides make it difficult for the leg to return blood back to the heart.
 If that blood return slows or stops, it can create a clot within the vein.
 And if part of a clot breaks off and travels to the lungs, it can cause a pulmonary embolism, a serious and potentially fatal blockage of blood flow to the lungs.

 DVT usually occurs in only one leg, Wedro says, causing it to swell and turn a bluish hue.
 "The onset of pain is gradual and tends to occur over a course of hours," he says.